5 things we learned from Seahawks as they prepare for NFL draft

 Carroll said the Seahawks will “keep adding throughout in order to put it together.’’

 As Carroll noted, the Seahawks made what he called “some big commitments’’ in adding Jones and Reed in free agency — specifically, Jones’ three-year deal worth more than $51 million.
-They released players such as Al Woods, Quinton Jefferson and Shelby Harris to help make cap room for Jones and Reed,
+They released Al Woods, Quinton Jefferson and Shelby Harris to help make cap room for Jones and Reed,

 “We’re really excited about it (the additions),’’ Carroll said.
 “But it has left us with a few questions which we have to get filled out.
 There’s plenty of time to get that done.’’